The new Electric Car Grant (ECG) brings discounts of up to £3,750 on zero-emission cars costing up to £37,000.

 1. Renault Scenic E-Tech

 The Renault Scenic is simply fantastic – as a family car, it’s almost unbeatable, regardless of fuel type.
 Its large battery pack means a range of up to 379 miles, its interior is a captivating mix of sustainable materials and push-the-envelope technology, and there’s a cavernous amount of space for people and luggage.
-You’ll need to stick with the entry-level Techno trim to stay under £37,000 (Renault’s adjusted the price to £36,995 to make it eligible), but even this trim gets heated seats, a powered bootlid, adaptive cruise control and keyless entry.
+Because all Scenics come with the same big battery, even the £40k+ Iconic Esprit Alpine trim gets the grant – but you don't need to venture above entry-level Techno trim to get heated seats, a powered bootlid, adaptive cruise control and keyless entry.

 Shop used Renault Scenic E-Tech cars or read our Renault Scenic E-Tech review

 Take a Volkswagen ID.3, add some delightfully sporty looks, and an excellent EV hatchback is… er… Born.
 The Cupra Born feels a lot sportier to drive than the ID.3, too.
 Arguably, the most impressive thing about the Born is that it feels posher inside than the VW, with a vast amount of standard equipment and tactile materials.
-You’ll be looking at the V1 trim with the 59kWh battery – which is good for 264 miles of range – to stay within the threshold for the ECG.
+As long as you're not eyeing up the range-topping VZ model, all Borns – with either the 59kWh or 77kWh batteries – are eligible for the saving.

 Shop used Cupra Born cars or read our Cupra Born review